 At the time of application, each candidate identifies with the help of MSHP advisors the project they wish to pursue, along with the lead mentor, who will supervise the research project.
 The mentored thesis involves designing a research project, writing a formal research proposal, performing the study described in it, preparing a comprehensive scholarly scientific paper reporting the results, and presenting and defending the thesis at a public seminar.

 In consultation with the lead mentor, and with the approval of the MSHP Advisory Committee, the candidate selects from the Penn faculty an individualized candidate MSHP thesis committee.
 This three person committee functions as an ongoing monitoring group for the candidate’s progress.
 Its members are faculty with expertise relevant to both the basic and clinical aspects of the candidate’s research, and each is expected to contribute their expertise to fostering the candidate’s research progress.
 The committee meets on a trimester basis to review progress reports submitted by the trainee.

 Once a student is accepted into the MD/MSHP program, the student will meet with the MSHP senior leadership, Drs.
-Judy Shea and Rachel Werner, to develop a curriculum plan based on their research project and discuss potential funding opportunities.
+Peter Groeneveld and Judy Shea, to develop a curriculum plan based on their research project and discuss potential funding opportunities.

-After a curriculum plan is developed, the student must notify Helene Weinberg, PSOM Registrar, of his/her intention to pursue the MD/MSHP.
+After a curriculum plan is developed, the student must notify the Registrar of the PSOM of his/her intention to pursue the MD/MSHP.

 The following course units are required for the MSHP degree :

 - 7 core courses (HPR 501, HPR 600, HPR 603, HPR 604, HPR 606, HPR 607, HPR 608)